What is an SLO?

 Principle Five:

-SLO assessment should be as authentic as possible and should be minimally intrusive to the educational experience of students and the instructional planning and performance of faculty.
+SLO assessment should be as authentic as possible and minimally intrusive to students’ educational experience and the faculty’s instructional planning and performance.

 Principle Six: